 The energy industry has always lived with one foot in the present and the other in the future.
 With many major projects—power plants, dams, pipelines—having development times measured in decades, success depends upon anticipating the needs of companies and countries in the years ahead.

 We look forward to seeing what the next great minds bring to this ever-transforming industry, and want to do our part in assisting those great minds achieve their goals and dreams.
-This is why Energy Rates is offering a $500 scholarship to any American or Canadian student enrolled in a post-secondary educational institution.
+This is why Energy Rates is offering a $500 scholarship to any student enrolled in an American or Canadian post-secondary educational institution.
 Whether you need to pay for your classes or textbooks, or just to put food on the table this semester, it’s yours to do with as you please.
 All you have to do to be considered for the scholarship is write an essay, no more than 500 words in length, telling us where you see the future of the energy industry.

 Scholarship Essay Prompt

 You can talk about anything you want—green energy, oil politics, the continued use of nuclear power, your personal ideas and innovations—so long as it’s about energy in the world of tomorrow.
 What do you think people will be reading about in the news in a few years?

 - The deadline for entry submission is January 31, 2019.
 Any submissions submitted after 11:59 PM MST on January 31st will not be eligible for consideration.